MooersLab/latex-emacs/README.md

 I use this outline view to navigate to specific slides and to rearrange slides while editing the beamer file.
 Overleaf also has an extensive collection of attractive documentation about LaTeX, a nice supplement to TeX StackExchange.

-I have over 600s writing projects on Overleaf.
+I have over 780 writing projects on Overleaf.
 These projects include grant applications, manuscripts, slideshows, and posters.
 I often use an old project as a template to make a new project.
 This saves a lot of time.

-I use it multiple times daily because I store my daily writing in a book document that serves as my digital laboratory notebook.
+I use it multiple times daily because I store my daily writing in a book document as my digital laboratory notebook.
 I speed up navigation to active projects by storing their URLs on a private homepage (index.html).

 I have subscribed to the Pro license for several years and have used Overleaf for six years.